<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 givi-trekker-outback-48l-adventure-motorcycle-luggage-on-erics-motorcycle"Eric's 1200 GSA equipped with Givi's Outback Trekker 48l while exploring the Grand Canyon area"

-As you might suspect, your main drawback here is that these bags cost a pretty penny, especially when you factor in the need for Givi’s Outback-specific rack (their latest PL/CAM series system), which will set you back another $350 or so.
+As you might suspect, your main drawback here is that these panniers cost a pretty penny, especially when you factor in the need for Givi’s Outback-specific rack (their latest PL/CAM series system), which will set you back another $350 or so.

 There’s no denying these are one of the most bulletproof and smoothest operating sets of hard ADV luggage on the market though, so if you want the best, the Outbacks are the ticket.